rafaelcgs10/dis2025/README.md

 Flask tutorial for the Databases and Information Systems 2025 course

 # Preliminaries
-This repository contains the script of my hands-on Flask tutorial.
+This repository contains the step-by-step of my hands-on Flask tutorial.

 The starting point is where the actual Flask hands-on starts, but please read all the remarks before, and the recommendations section after.